 In 2000 he set up DTP Limited, which is currently responsible for high profile projects with an end value in excess of £3 billion.
 David’s other current involvements are Chairman of the housing pathfinder in East Lancashire (Elevate) and Deputy Chairman of Preston North End plc.
 He also chaired the government’s Urban Regeneration Company in Hull for 6 years up until the summer of 2008.
 Most recently David has been appointed Deputy Chair of the Olympic Development Agency (ODA).

-Andy has worked with Steve on all our major projects of the past five years and recently joined the team as Chief Executive of Venture Xtreme Consultancy.
+Andy has worked with Steve on all our major projects of the past five years and joined the team as Chief Executive of Venture Xtreme Consultancy in 2017.
 He brings with him a unique blend of strategic and business expertise backed up by over 30 years experience in the world of adventure sport as a climber, skiier and mountain biker.

 Andy was the National Officer for the British Mountaineering Council and Chief Executive of Mountain Services.
 He has also enjoyed senior roles in the outdoor retail sector.
 He was the founding editor of Summit Magazine and co-authored Safety on Mountains.
 He has an MBA from Manchester Business School.
 As an adventure sports consultant Andy's principal interest is in place-making strategies and developing facilities with robust business cases backed up by strong evidence.
 He has worked on many major projects in the UK and internationally and his experience complements Steve's perfectly.

 Andy has led over 15 expeditions to the greater ranges and explored new climbing locations from the Rift Valley to the Musandam peninsula.
 He remains a keen climber but nowadays focuses his competitive urges on the bike!
-He is Chairman on the Pennine Mountain Bike Association, a board member of Regenerate Pennine Lancashire, a member of the Mount Everest Committee and vice chair of the Lancashire Visitor Economy Forum.
+He is a director trustee of Cycling Uk, where he chairs the finance and performance committee, a board member of Growth Lancashire, a member of the Mount Everest Committee and recent vice chair of the Lancashire Visitor Economy Forum.